Error Handling

 404

-The specified lead ID does not exist or is not accessible.
+The specified prospect/lead ID does not exist or is not accessible.

 Possible Causes

-• API key doesn't have access to the lead
+• API key doesn't have access to the prospect

 Resolution

-Verify the lead ID from the generation response and ensure it was created successfully
+Verify the prospect ID from the add lead response and ensure it was created successfully

 Example Response